-The Perfect Maui Honeymoon Guide and Itinerary (with can’t miss tips)
+The Perfect Maui Honeymoon Guide & Itinerary (with can’t miss tips)

-You’ve made the great decision to head to Maui for your honeymoon (our favorite Hawaiian island for a honeymoon).
+You’ve made a great decision to head to Maui for your honeymoon (our favorite Hawaiian island for a honeymoon).
 Now, you need to figure out what exactly you should do.

 Don’t worry, we’ve got you covered with this detailed and picture-perfect eight-day Maui honeymoon itinerary.